top of page

 • 2–3 bathrooms

-• Low mains pressure?
-A regular or system boiler may be better.
+• Low mains pressure: System or regular boiler may be better

-A professional installer can test your water pressure for you to ensure compatibility.
+A professional installer can test your water pressure before installation.

 5. Consider Energy Efficiency